 A complete listing of the Terms and Conditions can be found here.

-Students who sign a Housing Contract enter a legally binding agreement with University Housing.
-By signing this agreement and submitting the Contract, students are financially obligated to live on-campus within University residence halls.
+Students who submit a Housing Contract enter a legally binding agreement with University Housing.
+By submitting this Contract, students are financially obligated to live on-campus within University residence halls.

-Students who choose not to enroll at Florida State University, and notify University Housing, will receive a partial refund of their Housing department.
-Depending on when University Housing is notified, students will receive a partial refund of their housing deposit.
+Students who choose not to enroll at Florida State University, and notify University Housing, may receive a partial refund of their Housing deposit, depending on when University Housing is notified.
 If written notification is received by University Housing by May 1, $175 from the initial $225 deposit will be refunded.
-If a cancellation is received May 2 through July 1, a $150 refund will be allowed.
-Any cancellations made after July 2 will receive a $125 refund.
+If a cancellation is received May 2 through July 1, a $75 refund will be allowed.
+Cancellations made after July 2 will not result in a refund.
 If the student does enroll with Florida State University, they will be financially obligated to our residence halls.

-We encourage students who would like to live on-campus to sign up for Housing as soon as they are admitted (see priority numbers below).
-Even if a student chooses not to enroll at FSU, it is well worth it to receive a preferential priority number.
+We encourage students who would like to live on-campus to contract for Housing as soon as they are admitted (see priority numbers below).
+Even if a student chooses not to enroll at FSU, it is well worth it to receive a priority number.

 Our process does not permit for “holding” of rooms.
 Once a student has submitted a Housing Contract and has decided to enroll at FSU, they should cease looking for other living arrangements.
 Signing a lease with an off-campus agency and trying to break the contract with University Housing will often lead to a student being financially liable for both the Housing Contract and off-campus rent payments.
 Once a Housing Contract is submitted, students should plan on living in University Housing.